YasolQIPSolver/yasol.github.io/docs/Download.md

 In order to use Yasol on Windows you need to perform the following steps:

-1. Download the current Yasol version (3.9.9.3.1 from 2020; the latest version from 2023 is currently only available for Mac and linux) and unpack it (Download).
+1. Download the current Yasol version (3.9.9.3.1 from 2020; the latest version from 2023 is currently only available for Mac and linux) and unpack it (<a href="../downloads/yasol/windows/current_version/Yasol_3.9.9.3.1_Windows.zip" download>Download</a>).
 2. Open the x64 Developer Command Prompt.
 3. change your directory to the Yasol main folder.
 4. Provide the location of your compiler by setting the variable CC.
 We recommend clang++.
 This might look like